How community transport works

 There are community transport operators in all parts of Northern Ireland.

-You can get general information about the Department for Infrastructure's Transport Programme for people with disabilities on the DfI website.
+You can get general information about the Department for Infrastructure's (DfI) transport programme for people with disabilities on the DfI website.

 Shopmobility schemes hire out or lend manual wheelchairs, powered wheelchairs and powered scooters to anyone who needs help with mobility to get around.
 You do not need to be registered disabled or have a blue badge to use the equipment.